How Do I Choose Shoes for My Child?

 - Examine the depth of the shoe to make sure the top of the shoe doesn't press on the toes or the toenails.

 - Look for shoes with rounded toe boxes to give the toes more room to move.

 Remember, shoes should be comfortable from the start.
 If new shoes need to be "broken in," it means either they were not properly designed or not properly fitted for your child's foot.
 Frequently check your child's feet for redness or blisters, which may indicate they need larger or wider shoes.
 If you have concerns, make an appointment with a foot and ankle orthopaedic surgeon.

 Shoes consist of four parts: the upper, the insole, the outer sole and the heel.

-The upper part of the child's shoe can be made of leather, canvas or the newer mesh materials.
-Children's feet perspire heavily, and the upper part of their shoes should be made of breathable materials, such as mesh or canvas.
+The upper part of the child's shoe can be made of leather, canvas, or the newer mesh materials.
+Since children's feet sweat heavily, the upper part of their shoes should be made of breathable materials, such as mesh or canvas.
 Avoid man-made materials, such as plastic.

 Make sure the insole is made of absorbent material.
 You may want padded insoles.
 Most children do not need a special arch support.
-All toddlers younger than 16 months have flat feet and only fully develop an arch by the age of 6 to 8
+All toddlers younger than 16 months have flat feet and only fully develop an arch by 6-8

-The outer sole provides traction, cushioning and flexibility to the shoe.
-Some very sticky and thick outer soles can make young children clumsy and cause falls and should be avoided.
+The outer sole provides traction, cushioning, and flexibility to the shoe.
+Avoid very sticky and thick outer soles as they may cause stumbles and falls.

 Toddlers do not need heels on their shoes.
 Flat outer soles make it easier to begin walking.
 Older children can wear shoes with heels, but they should not be too high (taller than one inch), as tall heels can cause the foot to slide forward and cramp